30 Lies Everyone Tells During a Job Interview

-People will say pretty much anything if it means securing their dream job, but this is one of those job interview lies that can really come back to bite you.
-Sure, this lie might snag you the job—but if you falsely tell a potential employer that you’re open to moving anywhere in the country, then you might be unpleasantly surprised when your subsequent job offer is contingent upon your relocation to the Midwest.
+People will say pretty much anything if it means securing their dream job.
+However, this is one of those job interview lies that can really come back to bite you.
+Sure, this lie might snag you the job—but if you falsely tell a potential employer that you're open to moving anywhere in the country, then you might be unpleasantly surprised when your subsequent job offer is contingent upon your relocation to the Midwest.

 "I can handle the commute, no problem."

 When you're desperate for a new job, you're seemingly willing to overlook the small things—like a two-hour commute—that would normally make a position less than ideal.
 But even if you aren't aware of it at the time, telling a potential employer that you're not fazed by a crazy commute is a bold and blatant lie—and it's not one that's worth telling, seeing as that insane journey will likely lead to your eventual departure from the company.